 Include native Illinois prairie plants in your garden and watch the pollinators arrive!
 Small yard?
 Big yard?
 Native prairie plants can make a ho-hum garden intriguing and exciting.
 Learn what Illinois native prairie plants work well in a home garden setting, and how to choose the best plants for your location.
 Listen to some of these plants’ stories, and find out how to create gorgeous theme gardens to display them.

 Enjoy the delights of the tallgrass prairie in winter through this interactive program.
 Enjoy lovely photography of the snow-covered prairie as you hear stories of how animals, pollinators, and birds use the prairie for overwintering.
+Discover what prairie plants look great in winter, in terms of structure, seeds, and even color.
 Then, listen to prairie readings that will spark your creativity and warm your soul.

 All programs run one hour, with 30 minutes for Q&A immediately following.
 Cindy can host your program on Zoom (up to 100 people) or as an in-person event (Covid restrictions and mileage costs apply).
 Need a different program?
 Let Cindy know!